-- 7.2.1 The Neighbourhood Plan is committed to protecting existing businesses and supporting the improvement of employment and retail sites within the Parish to enable companies to modernise, grow and sustain their businesses. - 7.2.2 Most of the employment within the Parish excluding the 'Work from Home' segment is in the areas in Employment Zones in Table 3: Bovingdon Employment Zones below and on the Policies Map (see extract in Figure 42).
+- 7.2.1 The Neighbourhood Plan is committed to protecting existing businesses and supporting the improvement of employment and retail sites within the Parish to enable companies to modernise, grow and sustain their businesses. - 7.2.2 Most of the employment within the Parish excluding the 'Work from Home' segment is in two employment areas: Pudds Cross Employment Zone and the High Street Commercial Zone see Table 3: Bovingdon Employment Zones and on the Policies Map (see extract in Figure 42).